EnviroDIY/Libraries/README.md

 ### How to use them:

 The simplest way to use these libraries is to right-click on the file "libraries.zip", select "save link as", and save the file somewhere on your computer.
-In your the Arduino Software (IDE), import that zip file following the instructions for "Importing a .zip library" from https://www.arduino.cc/en/Guide/Libraries.
+In your the Arduino Software (IDE), import that zip file following the instructions for "Manual installation" from https://www.arduino.cc/en/Guide/Libraries.

 Please _**DO NOT**_ to use the green "Clone or Download" button to try to download a zip file.
 The zip downloaded that way will only contain empty folders instead of the libraries themselves.